 "There's usually quite a good range.
 Lately I've been loving the nectarines and plums."

-The 23-year-old, who works in the marketing team, said she would be upset if the programme were to end.
+She works in the marketing team and said she would be upset if the programme were to end.

 "Snacking on fruit makes me feel happier and healthier throughout the day because then it means that I'm not snacking on junk, which otherwise I might be."